rfhb/ctrdata/README.md

 Name  | Function
 ---------------------------- | --------------------------------------------
-ctrOpenSearchPagesInBrowser	| Open search pages of registers or execute search in web browser ctrGetQueryUrlFromBrowser	| Import from clipboard the URL of a search in one of the registers ctrLoadQueryIntoDb	| Retrieve (download) or update information on clinical trials from register and store in database dbQueryHistory	| Show the history of queries that were downloaded into the database dbFindVariable	| Find names of keys (fields) in the database dbFindIdsUniqueTrials	| Produce a vector of de-duplicated identifiers of clinical trial records in the database
+ctrOpenSearchPagesInBrowser	| Open search pages of registers or execute search in web browser ctrFindActiveSubstanceSynonyms | Find synonyms and alternative names for an active substance ctrGetQueryUrlFromBrowser	| Import from clipboard the URL of a search in one of the registers ctrLoadQueryIntoDb	| Retrieve (download) or update, and annotate, information on clinical trials from register and store in database dbQueryHistory	| Show the history of queries that were downloaded into the database dbFindVariable	| Find names of keys (fields) in the database dbFindIdsUniqueTrials	| Produce a vector of de-duplicated identifiers of clinical trial records in the database